Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-We asked our experts how they learned their way around.
-We’ll share 11 of the best Google Analytics training programs, including:
+We asked our experts how they learned their way around Google Analytics.
+Below, we share 11 of the best Google Analytics (free and paid) training courses, including:

 Click the links above to jump to a specific Google Analytics resource, or continue scrolling to see how you can sink your teeth into what Google Analytics has to offer.

-“The best resource is the Google Analytics Academy,” says Marta Ceccato of Sapiens Media Coaching.
+“The best resource for Google Analytics training is the Google Analytics Academy,” says Marta Ceccato of Sapiens Media Coaching.

 “The Academy has a course for each level: Beginner, Advanced, and Pro.
-Everything is explained in a simple and clear manner and at the end of each unit you can practice via a demo account – linked to the course and, you can even take a quiz to test your knowledge.”
+Google Analytics training in this course is explained in a simple and clear manner and at the end of each unit you can practice via a demo account – linked to the course and, you can even take a quiz to test your knowledge.”

-PopShorts‘ Jake Hay also “would recommend Google Analytics Academy because it offers a step by step guide on how to work Google Analytics and you can learn at your own pace from experts in the field.”
+PopShorts‘ Jake Hay adds, “I would recommend Google Analytics Academy for Google Analytics training because it offers a step by step guide on how to work Google Analytics and you can learn at your own pace from experts in the field.”

 Kiwi Creative‘s Giselle Bardwell explains: “From beginner to power users, Google has smartly put together four distinctive training tracks that will teach you everything you need to take full advantage of the analytics platform.
 More importantly, you’ll learn quite a bit about data collection and analysis, which will help you make smarter business decisions.”

-Sarah Anne of Good Life Marketing says the Google Analytics for Power Users is one you should take notice of: “Moving beyond basics, this course equips marketers with no-nonsense, practical data to assess current marketing strategies and make changes to poor-performing elements.”
+Sarah Anne of Good Life Marketing says the Google Analytics for Power Users is the one you should take notice of if you looking for the best Google Analytics online courses: “Moving beyond basics, this course equips marketers with no-nonsense, practical data to assess current marketing strategies and make changes to poor-performing elements.”

 In fact, the vast majority (86%) would recommend Google Analytics’ Academy to learn more about their data:

-KDG‘s Keri Lindenmuth adds: “This academy features numerous lectures, classes, demos, and certification tests designed, developed, and taught by the experts behind Google Analytics.”
+KDG‘s Keri Lindenmuth adds: “This Google Analytics course features numerous lectures, classes, demos, and certification tests designed, developed, and taught by the experts behind Google Analytics.”